-The consortium consists of eight partners, from academic institutions, national laboratories, private companies and SMEs, based in five different countries.
-Within the consortium we gather the technical expertise not only to develop the Co-ReSyF system, but also to actively test it with specific research applications.
+The consortium consists of eight partners, from academic institutions, national laboratories and SMEs, based in five different countries.
+Within the consortium we hold the technical expertise not only to develop the Co-ReSyF system, but also to actively test it with specific research applications.
 The team is managed by DEIMOS Engenharia (project coordinator), and is a European Union funded project.

 LINKING WITH GLOBAL INITIATIVES